taolson/Admiran/README.md

   - parser combinators
 * small C runtime (linked in with executable) that implements a 2-stage compacting garbage collector
 * 20x to 50x faster than the original Miranda compiler/combinator interpreter

-## System Requirements
-Miranda2 currently only runs on x86-64 based MacOS or Linux systems.
-The only external dependency is a C compiler for assembling the generated asm files and linking them with the C runtime library.
-(this is automatically done when compiling a Miranda source file).

 ### Miranda language features removed from Miranda2
 Miranda2 is an "extended subset" of Miranda, and does not (currently) implement every feature